 4. Swaddle Blankets

 The nursing staff will wrap your baby’s bed in a hospital blanket, but you can bring your child’s own blankets and have them use those instead.
 We brought a pack of Scarlett’s swaddle blankets and they are used on her bed and as a cover on top of the isolette.
 It’s nice, and comforting, that she’s able to use something of her own while she is in the NICU.

 My husband’s coworkers brought us a basket full of gifts to the hospital when our daughter was born.
 Among them was a journal–some of the women thought journaling would help me cope with my feelings.
 I’ve really enjoyed doing so!

-I write recaps of the day (what we did while we visited, how she’s doing, her weight) along with fun stuff like how her Dad and I met, what her birth was like, and our feelings when we found out that we were pregnant/she was a girl.
+I write recaps of the day (what we did while we visited, how she’s doing, her weight) what her birth was like, and our feelings when we found out that we were pregnant/she was a girl.
 It’s been fun for me because I feel like I’m connecting with her and I hope that she will enjoy reading it when she’s older.
 Plus, it’s a great way to document our time in the NICU.
 I try to write in it every day, but there are days when I forget or am just too physically and emotionally tired.

 Every Tiny Thing has a really cool NICU Journey Journal.
 Use it daily to track your baby’s weight, nurse/doctor, feedings, highs and lows, and how you interacted with your baby.
 There’s also a weekly summary page where you can write your child’s milestones and any thoughts/questions you may have.

 Reading to your baby is a great way to bond with them while they’re in the NICU.
 We keep a stack of books at the hospital and rotate them out once we’ve read them.